Dhouti/sops-converter/README.md

 # sops-converter
-This is a fairly simple Kubebuilder project that utilizes Mozilla/Sops.
+This is a fairly simple Kubernetes controller that utilizes Mozilla/Sops.

 The goal is to be able to use Sops encryption with Kubernetes Secrets in git.